-Anyways, sometime in October of 1992, I decided that the comics in the University paper were really cool, and I wanted to do one.
+Anyways, when I started university in 1992, I discovered that the comics in the Student Newspaper were really cool, and that I wanted to join in.
 The problem was that I had no idea WHAT I was going to do, just that I knew I wanted to draw one.
 I started off with a fish that swam around in space and made a bunch of Star Trek jokes.
 Seriously!
 That would've gone over really well.
 Then I came up with a student-turned-superhero, but I didn't like the style of drawing I was using, so I put off making anything until I could think of something better.

-Then came the summer of 1995.
-Up until then, I spent a lot of time playing a miniature wargame called Warhammer 40K, and had done a few sketches of my characters for the game, and realized "Here's something I could do for a comic!"
+Then during 1995, I spent a lot of time playing a miniature wargame called Warhammer 40K, and had done a few sketches of my characters for the game, and that summer realized "Here's something I could do for a comic!"
 A sci-fi adventure, filled with violence, bloodshed and action!
 Not bad, all things considered.
-So I went to the paper, pitched the idea (which was received half-heartedly), and started to draw.
+So I went to the paper in the fall, pitched the idea (which had a luke-warm reception), and started to draw.
 Hence the concept for Deathworld (the original name for this comic) was born.

 However, I quickly learned that violence and gore alone doesn't make a good comic.
 Some of my peers were not very forgiving of the fact that I was just starting out and had no real idea what I was doing.
 They said I needed to be funny, and have something to draw readers back every week.
 So, not wanting to turn down this advice, I started with the wackiness.
 And what do you know?
 It worked.

 Along the way, I found out some interesting things: